DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 with a brief explanation of what to do in this window and in the lower half will be a list of opened streams' NUMA TV configurations, namely what topology file to load data from and what type of topology view should be used for this stream.
-There are also two buttons, "Clear" and "Load...".
+There are also two buttons, "Clear" and "Select...".
 Clear clears current configuration's selected topology file (just the filepath to it, not the file itself).
-Load button will open up a file dialog, which either starts in the user's Documents directory or in the directory of the currently applied topology file (applied = program already loaded this topology file and uses it for a stream).
+Select button will open up a file dialog, which either starts in the user's Documents directory or in the directory of the currently applied topology file (applied = program already loaded this topology file and uses it for a stream).